DmitryR1986/Windows-10-System-Programming/README.md

 # Windows-10-System-Programming
-Exercises from the book "Windows 10 System Programming" (by P.Yosifovich)
+Exercises from the book "Windows 10 System Programming" (by P.Yosifovich).
+Code was tested in Visual Studio 2022.